Gagging on Pacifier: 7 Possible Explanations Why It Happens

 When To Stop Pacifier Use

-Additionally, the American Dental Association recommends that children stop using pacifiers prior to the age of 2.
+The American Dental Association recommends that children stop using pacifiers prior to the age of 2, and the American Academy of Family Physicians recommends discontinuing pacifier use before the age of 6 months.

-Habitual pacifier use after this age can have negative impacts on dental health.
-However, most parents wean their children from the pacifier between the ages of 2-4.
+However, most parents wean their children from the pacifier between the ages of 2 and 4.